 This book stands out with its ideas about branding.
 It translates branding directly to tribe building by using words and images others can identify with and want to be part of.
 The words used and the actions taken are so unique that tribe members are proud to be different and part of the tribe.

-It isn’t an easy book to read, but it’s ideas have a certain twist every serious business should thing about using in their own strategy.
-This goes for seasoned businesses as well as start-ups.
-Worthwhile reading and learning from.
+It isn’t an easy book to read, but it’s ideas have a particular twist every serious business should think about using in their strategy.
+This goes for seasoned businesses as well as start-ups — worthwhile reading and learning from.

 From the book:

 “In one of the most original books of its kind ever written, Patrick Hanlon explains how the most powerful brands create a community of believers around the brand, revealing the seven components that will help every company and marketer capture the public imagination — and seize a bigger slice of the pie.

 What is the magic glue that adheres consumers to Google, Mini Cooper, and Oprah, but not to others?
 Why do many brands with great product innovation, perfect locations, terrific customer experiences, even breakthrough advertising fail to get the same visceral traction in the marketplace that brands like Apple, Starbucks, or Nike have?
 After years of working with famous brands like Absolut, Ford Motor Company, LEGO, Disney, Montblanc, Sara Lee, and others, Patrick Hanlon, senior advertising executive and founder of Thinktopia, decided to find the answers.
 His search revealed seven definable assets that together construct the belief system that lies behind every successful brand, whether it’s a product, service, city, personality, social cause, or movement.